-Each supervisory union SU/SD-supervisory union or, supervisory district shall establish a secure student data system that enables regular access for teachers and administrators.
+Each supervisory union SU/SD supervisory union or, supervisory district shall establish a secure student data system that enables regular access for teachers and administrators.
 Teachers shall have access to academic performance data on individual students whom they teach and aggregate data on student and system SU/SD and school and supervisory union or supervisory district performance results.
-SU/SD and school Aadministrators shall have access to individual student data and on student and system performance results. student teacher shall have access to individual student and on student and system performance results. to the extent permitted under state and federal law.-
+SU/SD and school Aadministrators shall have access to individual student data and on student and system performance results. to the extent permitted under state and federal law.-